swosu/SwosuCsPythonExamples/CS1/Story_Time/2024_Spring_Story_time.md

 Mason

 In the rustic countryside of medieval times, a humble farmer's life took an unexpected turn when a mystical creature appeared in his fields, forever changing his destiny.

+Jeremy

+Try to learn to teach.

+Ain't happening today../.